sebasgarcep/wasm-compiler/docs/LANGUAGE_DESIGN.md

 print(x)
 ```

+## Statements as expressions

+All statements in BearLang are expressions.

 ## Scopes as expressions

-A scope is itself an expression and the final line is the return value for the scope if it lacks a semicolon.
+A scope is itself an expression and the final line is the return value.
 Therefore the following code is perfectly valid code on BearLang:

 ```
 var y = {
     var x = 100;
-    x * 2
+    x * 2;
 };
 ```